Does it work if the change management team is separate to the project management team? This is a question I am often asked.

 The final, visible, integration point on my checklist is to have responsibility for driving the people-side of the change written into the terms of reference of the project governance board.
 And I endeavour, always, to reach an understanding with the change project sponsor that the stacking of agenda items at project board, or steering group, will alternate.
 Month one, the project management priorities will take the top spots on the agenda and the people-side of the change will follow later in the agenda; at the next meeting, the change management priorities will top the agenda, and project management items will follow.

-If you would like to learn how to successfully integrate change management into your projects our Virtual Prosci ‘Delivering Project Results Workshop’ could be for you.
+If you would like to learn how to successfully integrate change management into your projects explore our Project Management for Change course.